 The Killers are Battle Born at Sepang F1 Helipad !

-Many thanks to Tune Talk for providing the media pass to Serge, as he arrive at the location around 6pm++ for a concert that mention that the gates will open at 8pm.
-As many of you should know, Serge likes to arrive early and besides, being late one can not see the enthusiastic fans waiting; which equals to no nice crowd photos.
+Many thanks to Tune Talk for providing the media pass to Lyle, as he arrive at the location around 6pm++ for a concert that mention that the gates will open at 8pm.
+As many of you should know, Lyle likes to arrive early and besides, being late one can not see the enthusiastic fans waiting; which equals to no nice crowd photos.

 Hitz.fm was the official radio station for tonight’s concert but the intermission music was something else.
 As we of Dustyhawk :: Broken Mirror would like to say, “The Killers intermission music is brought to you by Light & Easy”.
 According to his body clock, the intermission was about an hour before The Killers came on stage.

-Mr. Brightside was the first song that they played and even at the first strum, Serge knew he was going to have a grand time.
-During the break between songs, Brandon Flowers, spoke a bit of malay that Serge thinks that Fuad of Kyoto Protocol taught.
+Mr. Brightside was the first song that they played and even at the first strum, Lyle knew he was going to have a grand time.
+During the break between songs, Brandon Flowers, spoke a bit of malay that Lyle thinks that Fuad of Kyoto Protocol taught.
 The best was when Brandon said this immortal sentence..
 “Apa khabar Malaysia?
 Kami Mat Rempit”

 Which translates to, “How are you Malaysia?
 We are Mat Rempit“.
 Even with songs such as Human, All These Things I’ve Done, Somebody Told Me was played; THAT sentence took the cake.